 Overview

-The Behavioural Economics course from the University of Warwick will expose students to several major topics in Behavioural Economics and will look to link theory with empirical applications.
+The Behavioural Economics course at the University of Warwick will expose students to several major topics in Behavioural Economics and will look to link theory with empirical applications.

 Learning Outcomes